AASHISHAG/asr-german/README.md

 $KALDI_ROOT/egs/asr-german/recipe_v2/data/wav
 ```

-The respective scripts for data preprocessing can be added at [_run.sh_](recipe_v2/run.sh#L47)
+The respective scripts for data preprocessing can be added at [_run.sh_](recipe_v2/run.sh#L47).

-- Files created:
+Each data clip should contain information regarding the specifics of the audio files, transcripts, and speakers.
+Specifically, it will contain the following files:

  - text
-	- utt2spk
  - segments
  - wav.scp
+ - utt2spk
+ - spk2utt

 ## Training